jamez2128/ppassdb/README.md

 ```

 ### Operations
 - `-h`, `--help`	To shows this help message
 - `-E`		For adding and encrypting text files.
 - `-D`		For decrypting text file.
 - `-L`		Lists all the added encrypted text files.
+- `-O`		Outputs the location to where all the encrypted
+		files will be stored.

 ### Options
 - `-n`      Pushes feedback messages to notifications (Only works on Linux)